 Failure to comply leads to a ban from the platform.

 Verloop guides you through possible use-cases, WhatsApp Opt-In links, compliance, and provides, proofreads and develops acceptable WhatsApp templates for your business.
 This way, we ensure that you not only have WhatsApp API’s but also that you continue to keep them.

 Now that you’ve built the skeleton for your WhatsApp bots, it’s time to add the muscle and brains.

 The features that you receive while building your Chatbot for WhatsApp depend on your provider.
-Verloop.io is an all-in-one solutions stack.
+Verloop.io is an all-in-one solutions stack for developing the best chat bot for WhatsApp.
 From integrating your CRM to include WhatsApp queries, encrypting and decrypting messages and providing a single dashboard for all your customer touchpoints.